-If you have been dismissed, your employer should show substantial grounds to justify it and explain to you the reason for dismissal.
+If you have been dismissed, your employer must show substantial grounds to justify it and explain to you the reason for dismissal.
+Certain dismissals are automatically considered to be unfair (i.e. unlawful / illegal), for example if you are dismissed because of: